ryandebraalsnhu/ryandebraalsnhu.github.io/index.md

 }
 ```

-The above (imho) looks like needlessly convoluted.
+The above (IMHO) looks needlessly convoluted.
 This same logic could be refactored to read more cleanly and be more robust by simply testing the data and stopping progress (fail fast) as soon as the data isn't viable:

 ```
 if (collection == null || collection.Data == null || !collection.Data.Any())